klaviyo-labs/Pet-Party-Planner/README.md

 1. **A Klaviyo account:** [Sign up](https://developers.klaviyo.com/en/docs/create_a_test_account) for a free Klaviyo account, or sign in to your test account if you have an existing Klaviyo account.
 2. **Ensure needed packages are installed:** Ensure you have `node` (18.18 or later) installed plus the below `Tools used in this application` section for more details.
-3. **A Klaviyo Integration** Create a new integration for this sample application.
-To get help getting started with creating an integration read [started with OAuth guide](https://developers.klaviyo.com/en/docs/create_a_public_oauth_app)
+3. **A Klaviyo App** Create a new app in Klaviyo for this sample application.
+To get help getting started with creating an app, read the [getting started with OAuth guide](https://developers.klaviyo.com/en/docs/create_a_public_oauth_app)

 ## Tools used in this application

 - [Next.js](https://nextjs.org/): Next.js framework is used to serve front-end pages as well as host backend endpoints
 - [MongoDB](https://www.mongodb.com/): A NoSQL database used to save application inter
 - [Mongoose](https://mongoosejs.com/): A MongoDB ORM to connect to MongoDB
-- [Klaviyo Api](https://github.com/klaviyo/klaviyo-api-node): The Klaviyo Node SDK is used for integrating with public API easier
+- [Klaviyo API](https://github.com/klaviyo/klaviyo-api-node): The Klaviyo Node SDK is used for integrating with public API easier
 - ... and others.
 These are the most relevant ones for interacting with Klaviyo.
   See the [package.json](./package.json) for the full list